List of The Archers characters: The Aldridge family

-Phoebe Aldridge (Lucy Morris) was born 28 June 1998 in a tipi in the former Tipi Field at Glastonbury Festival, and lived with her father Roy Tucker and his wife Hayley until their relationship broke up in 2014.
+Phoebe Aldridge (Lucy Morris) was born on 28 June 1998 in a tipi in the former Tipi Field at Glastonbury Festival, and lived with her father Roy Tucker and his wife Hayley until their relationship broke up in 2014.
 She lived with Brian and Jennifer until she became exasperated with her mother Kate's thoughtlessness during her A-levels and moved back in with Roy.
 She studied at Oxford University and was leader of a rewilding scheme aiming at improving the natural life around Ambridge along with Pip Archer and Rex Fairbrother until moving to Scotland for a new job.

 Rúairi Donovan (born 14 November 2002) (Arthur Hughes since 2018) is the son of Brian Aldridge and Siobhán Hathaway.
 His persistent Irish accent – despite his having been born and raised during his earliest years in Germany and, after only the briefest of stays with his Irish grandmother, educated for several years since then in England – was criticised in the BBC's Feedback programme as implausible, since young children rapidly adapt their accent to their surroundings.
 He no longer has an Irish accent, following a change of actor in 2012.